Read answers to commonly asked questions about Call of Duty: Infinite Warfare for Windows 10.

 To see if you have DirectX 11 installed:

-To see full system requirements for each game, see the game’s Store page:
+To see full system requirements for each game, see the game’s page in the Microsoft Store:

 Additionally, you’ll want to have the most current AMD and NVidia drivers installed.